Scottie Thompson (basketball)

 Earl Scottie Carreon Thompson (born July 12, 1993) is a Filipino professional basketball player for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
+He is also the team manager for the Perpetual Altas of the Philippines' NCAA.

-Early life and high school career
+Early life

 Thompson was born on July 12, 1993, and was named after Scottie Pippen as his father is a big Chicago Bulls fan.
 Thompson has American roots through his paternal great-grandfather.

 Thompson started playing basketball when he was in elementary, but his game took off during his senior year in high school when he played in the Palarong Pambansa (representing Region XI) and was chosen for the Nike Elite Camp.
 According to him, he had no scholarship offers from top collegiate schools except for Perpetual Help.

 College career

-Thompson played college basketball at the University of Perpetual Help of the NCAA.
+Thompson played college basketball at the University of Perpetual Help System DALTA Altas of the NCAA.
 In his rookie season, he was the Altas' sixth man, averaging 6.6 points, 4.2 rebounds, and 1.9 assists in 18.3 minutes per game.
 During his MVP year in 2014, he posted an impressive stat line of 26.5 PPG and 10.0 RPG, while leading the Altas to the Final Four.
 He was also included in the Mythical 5 selection in that same season.
 Despite dishing off triple-double performances for the Altas, he ended his college career in 2015 after his school bowed out of the Final Four contention.

+In 2023, Perpetual retired Thompson's jersey #6.